narf9995/CARPS/README.md

   - minimal, yet comprehensive rules
   - storytelling/narrative focus
   - players can meaningfully (& mechanically) affect narrative
-  - connect players with world
+  - connect players with world via mechanics
   - ages 5 and up with an adult
   - open, modular, easy to homebrew
   - online, cross-platform, cheap to print